-Pro Tip: We recommend using the YouTube mobile app to record your videos from your phone.
+Pro Tip: We recommend using the YouTube mobile app to record your videos in landscape from your phone.
 This will upload your videos directly to your YouTube account, and will save you the step of later uploading your videos from your phone to YouTube.

 3. Set Default Parameters